shenasa-ai/persian-tts/README.md

- the voice actor required me to give him the text files in docx format so i wrote the t2d.py script to convert the txt files to docx. this sctipt converts all the txt files in current directory to docx format.
+ the voice actor required me to give him the text files in docx format so i wrote the t2d.py script to convert the txt files to docx. this sctipt converts all the txt files in current directory to docx format. after gathering text, there are some statistical analysis that you may want to do on your text.
+I included the tools I made for that purpose in this repo. first of these tools is the scipt to count occurance of a word in the text and sorting them. this can be done using top-words.py it analyses the final.txt file and outputs word_count.txt which contains the descendingly sorted list of all words used in final.txt with their occurance count.